chenqian1900/English-Fluency-Journey/README.md

 ### Steps:
 1. **Copy and paste** today's list from the "database"(Goole Sheet).
 2. **Prompt ChatGPT:** "Explain these words or phrases as if I'm a 6-year-old child."
-3. **Prompt ChatGPT:** "Teach me today's mixed-order words, including the grammatical category as if I'm a 6-year-old, "using the list from the database."
+3. **Prompt ChatGPT:** "Teach me today's mixed-order words, including the grammatical category, "using the list from the database."
 4. **Prompt ChatGPT:** "Tell me a story using today's words."
 5. **Prompt ChatGPT:** "Quiz me on the words I've learned."
-6. **Record the time** "Spent on the entire process in the database."
+6. **Record the time** Spent on the entire process in the database.

 # Module 3 - Family Album USA